Embassy of Switzerland in Morocco

-Updated on 20.01.2021
+Updated on 01.10.2021

 CORONAVIRUS - General information

-In connection with the current health crisis, access to the counters is by appointment only and with a mask being worn.
-The number of available appointments has had to be reduced to avoid excessive use and to comply with health regulations.
-This situation may cause a certain waiting time to obtain your appointment.
+Due to the current health crisis, access to our counters is by appointment only and masks must be worn.
+The number of available appointments is reduced in order to comply with health regulations.
+This situation may cause some waiting time.
 Only people with an appointment will be received.
-Thank you for your understanding.

 Restrictions on entry into Switzerland